AdobeDocs/cloudmanager-api-docs/src/pages/guides/api-usage/adding-custom-domain-names.md

 }
 ```

-This will return a response body that contains a TXT record that is used as an identifier as well as the domain zone.
+This will return a response body that contains the domain zone and a TXT record that is used as an identifier.

 ```text
 {